 Life in Beecham House is about to become a whole lot more complicated.

-Lesley Nicol, “Downton Abbey’s” flavorful cook Mrs. Patmore, plays Henrietta Beecham in the upcoming period drama “Beecham House.”
+Lesley Nicol, “Downton Abbey’s” flavorful cook Mrs. Patmore, plays Henrietta Beecham in the period drama “Beecham House.”

 Below, the actress shares about her role and experience working on the new series.